-- Speak clearly and follow the voice prompts to pick the category that best meets your needs. - Have your Medicare card in front of you, and be ready to give your Medicare number. - When asked for your Medicare number, say the numbers and letters clearly one at a time. - If you need help in a language other than English or Spanish, or need to request a Medicare publication in an accessible format (like large print or braille), let the customer service representative know.
+- Speak clearly and follow the voice prompts to pick the category that best meets your needs. - Have your Medicare card in front of you, and be ready to give your Medicare Number. - When asked for your Medicare Number, say the numbers and letters clearly one at a time. - For help in a language other than English or Spanish, or to get a Medicare publication in an accessible format (like large print or braille), ask the customer service representative.

-If you need someone to be able to call 1-800-MEDICARE on your behalf
+Important!
+If you need someone (like a caregiver) to access your personal health information when they call 1-800-MEDICARE

 You can complete an "Authorization to Disclose Personal Health Information" form that lets Medicare give your personal health information to someone other than you.
-To get this form, visit Medicare.gov/basics/forms-publications-mailings/forms/other or call 1-800-MEDICARE.
+To get this form in English and Spanish, visit Medicare.gov/basics/forms-publications-mailings/forms/other or call 1-800-MEDICARE.
 You can also submit this form at Medicare.gov in your Medicare account.
 Medicare must process the form before the authorization becomes effective.